Today’s Wonder of the Day was inspired by Morgan. Morgan Wonders, “Why is the Mona Lisa so famous?” Thanks for WONDERing with us, Morgan!

-When it comes to famous works of art, there’s a very short list of the most famous paintings of all time.
-What famous, priceless paintings can you think of?
+When it comes to famous works of art, there's a very short list of the most well-known paintings of all time.
+What notable, priceless paintings can you think of?
 Something by Van Gogh?
-Maybe one of Picasso’s works?
+Maybe one of Picasso's works?

 Chances are, one of the first paintings you might have thought of was the Mona Lisa.
 Sometimes known as La Gioconda or La Joconde, the Mona Lisa is a half-length portrait of a woman by famous Italian artist Leonardo da Vinci.